+As for complaint and/or lead provided by employee, the company proceeding about employee complaint shall involves determination of the classification of the issue, and whether there is a breach and at what level so degree of penalty can be established fairly and accurately.
+The investigation and search for information, the decision on the complaint shall depend on the sub-committee or the committee, the unit receiving complaint considering from the type, and degree of breach of the issue involved.
+Employee may submit complaint or express opinion through various channels for example email addressing Deputy HR Director, office of the Company Secretary, or by post to the HR Department, or office of the Directors, and Company Secretary.
 The company has policy protecting provider of information or lead to the company (Whistle Blowing Policy) by providing assurance that it will safekeep the information confidentially and shall not penalize employees who provide information with honest intent.
-In the event of lead against fraud or illegal act, the company shall retain the information confidentially, and proceed with consideration for safety of the informer including individual who cooperate in the investigation process to ensure confidence of all concerns shall not be affected from such lead and complaint.
+In the event of lead against fraud or illegal act, the company shall retain the information confidentially, and proceed with consideration for safety of the informer including individual who cooperate in the investigation process to ensure confidence of all concerns that they shall not be affected from such lead and complaint.

-Over the past years the company has not received any complaints from stakeholders, and during the year 2021, there was no compliant regarding fraud and corruption, or breach of policy regarding good corporate governance principle.
+Over the past years the company has not received any complaints from stakeholders, and during the year 2022, there was no compliant regarding fraud and corruption, or breach of policy regarding good corporate governance principle.
+Directors and executives have not been found to be involved with fraud and corruption or under legal proceeding or resignation with issue concerning entity governance.